Passive Income & Personal Finance

 Full Library of Passive Income & Personal Finance Articles:

-It turns out Americans really do vote with their feet – especially when it comes to taxes.
-United Van Lines releases a report every year on the prior year’s migration patterns within the U.S. They just put out the 2016 report, and the data is fascinating.
-By...
+It turns out Americans really do vote with their feet – especially when it comes to state tax rates.
+United Van Lines releases a report every year on the prior year’s migration patterns within the U.S. In January 2020, they issued their 2019 report, and the data is...

 No matter how much you earn, you won’t build wealth if you spend every penny you bring in.
 A person who earns $75,000 and saves $25,000 per year will create wealth faster than someone who earns $1,000,000 and spends $995,000 of it.
 Flashy cars and imposing homes may...